- What is A2P 10DLC?

 - What do I need to do now?

-What is A2P 10 DLC?
+1. What is A2P 10 DLC?

-The new A2P 10DLC will provide higher deliverability and a lower risk of being spam filtered than messaging from a local long code number of the past.
-In order to get approved for 10DLC, you will need to apply through the SendHub web app.
-This supports a sanctioned A2P 10 DLC text messaging campaign ecosystem and provides transparency into the messaging source and content, allowing mobile carriers to provide a more reliable and simple messaging service for Campaign Service Providers (CSPs), like SendHub, and Brands, like SendHub's customers.
+10DLC provides higher deliverability and a lower risk of spam filtering than messaging from a local phone number of the past.
+In order to use your local SendHub number, you need to complete the 10DLC form in your SendHub web app.
+Registration must be completed as soon as possible to avoid carrier filtering.
+This supports an approved 10DLC text messaging campaign ecosystem and provides transparency into the messaging source and content, allowing carriers to offer a more reliable and simple messaging service for Campaign Service Providers (CSPs), like SendHub, and Brands, like SendHub's customers.

-The information needed to register your brand will include:
+The information needed to register your Brand will include:

 - WHEN REGISTERING A PRIVATE COMPANY Legal company name, country of registration, Employer ID Number (EIN) / Tax ID, physical address, vertical, contact details.